 The NMC type of battery is popular with E-bikes and electric cars, and is often used.

 The LFP type of battery is often used in modern E-bikes, as it is a reliable and stable battery, the only drawback is that it quickly loses power, and needs to be regularly recharged !

 The NCA type of battery can be used in E-bikes, but there are some disadvantages ; the number of recharge cycles is limited, and the battery is temperature-sensitive.
 But there is plenty of current ; so Tesla has used it in its luxury electric cars, but the cheaper models are using LFP now.

-Many bicycle sellers do not even know what is in the battery of E-bikes !
+Many bicycle sellers do not even know what is in the battery of their E-bikes !

 It is important to realise that a good battery charger is more than just a simple power supply, there are sophisticated electronics which monitor and control the recharging process, with a limit on the recharging rate, and which automatically switch off when the battery is fully charged.
 E-bike suppliers therefore specify their own brand of batteries and chargers, which is important for warranty claims.

 A few simple rules, for getting the most from a lithium rechargeable E-bike battery :

 * Batteries will last the longest if they remain at room temperature.